MapColonies/telemetry/src/semanticConventions/README.md

   }
 }
 ```

-### Generate semantic conventions
-Run validation to assert the new domain suite the json-schema definition
+2.
+Run the validations to make sure the file created is valid.

 ```bash
 npm run validate:attributes
 ```

+3.
 Run attributes generation to create new ts modules for all defined domain.json files.

 ```bash
 npm run generate:attributes
 ```

-#### Expected new module 'SCOTTISH_GENERATED_ATTRIBUTES.ts'
+4. Check the created TypeScript files to make sure they are as you desired.
+They should look like this:
 ```typescript
 /* eslint-disable */
 /**